 5.1 Conclusion

 After the testing of the hemp fibers was completed, the researcher could not reach a conclusion based off of the data that was collected.
 With the data revealing that two of the test areas prove to have a significant increase over OSB board the other two areas of data were inconclusive.
 The hypothesis of the researcher was also undetermined based off of these findings.
 These conclusions were made based off of the information revealed from the data given from the independent two-tail T-tests.
-Showing significant differences in the test areas of peak load and strain at break, the other two areas peak stress and modulus of GPa are inconclusive.
+Showing significant differences in the test areas of peak load and strain at break, the other two areas peak stress and modulus of Elasticity are inconclusive.
 Looking at the variances in these two areas and observing the data collected, the possibilities of outliers are present.
 Reasons for the outliers can be linked to high levels of the variance and the number of specimens tested.
 Since the number of specimens used for each material was five a piece, the variances lead the researcher to believe there was not enough data collected from the pull test to eliminate outliers.

 Using the information and conducting another experiment, further can be carried out to determine if the hemp fibers are indeed more sustainable for use in the industry over OSB.
 Using the methods in this research to recreate the experiment and implement 10-15 more test specimens of each material will give a testing area which will produce more sound data to determine a comparison of the two samples.
 Recollecting the data and reentering the information to conduct two-tailed T-test should reveal more evidence to the attest the hemp fibers ability for use in industry.
 If the results determine that the hemp fibers can be used in industry, future works can be conducted on the implementing of hemp fibers into the industry for multiple applications.

-5.1 Future Works
+5.1 Future Work

-Future works in the area of hemp fibers can vary depending on the applications that the hemp fibers would be used for.
+Future work in the area of hemp fibers can vary depending on the applications that the hemp fibers would be used for.
 Using the data from concluded research, fibers show qualities of promising strengths.
 Applications can be looked at for using hemp fibers in areas of contemporary architecture including structure components.
 This would result in the replacement of sheathing or drywall, which would increase the green qualities of the building.
 Increasing the green qualities of the building would promote the building to qualify for LEED (Leadership in Energy and Environmental Design) specifications which lead to environmentally friendly buildings.
 This can be applied through the implementation of bio green mechanisms within the building's spaces, which are not solely focused on the building components of the buildings alone.

 The use of hemp in buildings to help reduce overall loss of items due to fire is another possible area of research.
 This is another strong suit characteristic of hemp fibers - the ability to withstand fire.
 Also, the ability of the hemp to resist fire compared to other materials can be substituted in many other applications as well.
 These applications could include firewalls on vehicles, applications in firefighter suits, cooking materials, and others areas involved with extreme temperatures.